shsagir/play-area-sync/docs/remote-ssh-execution.md

 ## Problem

 With fortrabbit you [deploy with Git](/deployment).
 But sometimes SSH access to your App can be helpful as well. fortrabbit Apps have [ephemeral storage](quirks#toc-ephemeral-storage) and a horizontal scalable infrastructure.
 This allows great performance and grants high availability.
-One trade of is that full SSH access is not feasible.
+One trade off is that full SSH access is not feasible.

 ## Solution